satand/strimzi-mirroring/README.md

 kind create cluster --config backup/kind.yaml
 ```

-Here we can notice that we have choosen two networks for pods and services not overlapped between clusters.
+Here we can see we have choosen two networks for pods and services which are not overlapped.

-For the primary clutser:
+For the primary cluster:
 ```bash
 networking:
   podSubnet: 10.240.0.0/16
   serviceSubnet: 10.110.0.0/16
 ```

-For the backup clutser:
+For the backup cluster:
 ```bash
 networking:
   podSubnet: 10.241.0.0/16
   serviceSubnet: 10.111.0.0/16
 ```

-Pod CIDRs '10.240.0.0/16' and '10.241.0.0/16' are not overlapped each other.
+Pod CIDRs '10.240.0.0/16' and '10.241.0.0/16' are not overlapped.
-Same thing happens for service CIDRs '10.110.0.0/16' and '10.111.0.0/16'.
+The same thing happens for service CIDRs '10.110.0.0/16' and '10.111.0.0/16'.
-In such case we can use submariner without enabling its Globalnet feature.
+In this case we can use Submariner without enabling its Globalnet feature.

 Now we can start installing Submariner.